will-wright-eng/media_mgmt_cli/project_notes.md

 	- `download` | source | file_name | download_date
 	- `search`
 	- `torrents` | tracker | download_date |
+- store torrent trackers (also, how the fuck do they work?)

 ## Notes
 ### Workflows